informatimago/theorie-relative-de-la-monnaie/source-en/definitions.rst

-An economic area is said pseudo-isolated when, for a given duration, we may consider it's working in an autonomous or quasi-autonomous way relatively to the exterior..
-This may be the case of economies on islands still autonomous, where the subsistance of indivudals is ensured by a sufficient food production (this is also relative, we may for example see the case of some ascetics), but this is also the case of a topologically complex group of individuals, spread over a non connected space, transnational or transcontinental.
+An economic area is said pseudo-isolated when, for a given duration, we may consider it's working in an autonomous or quasi-autonomous way relatively to the exterior.
+This may be the case of economies on islands still autonomous, where the subsistance of individuals is ensured by a sufficient food production (this is also relative, we may see the case of some ascetics, for example), but this is also the case of a topologically complex group of individuals, spread over a non connected space, transnational or transcontinental.
 As long as this group exhibit some level of autonomy, we may consider it as a